daattali/beautiful-jekyll/_drafts/nakivo-v10.5-brings-vmware-monitoring-and-anti-ransomware-resilience.md

 * **Precise Scalability Forecasting**

 One of the pain points of the VI admin role lies in the capacity planning.
 Anticipating the future resource needs can be incredibly tricky and complicated, a reason why Cloud got so popular since it solves this problem.
 However, on-premise environments still need to account for future growth and this is where Nakivo VMware monitoring can help with detailed real-time and historical data on the performance of your environment to anticipate virtual or physical resources needed.

+### Improved anti-ransomware resilience

+Ransomware have been a rising threat for IT professionals over the last few years with ever more sophisticated attacks.
+I already covered the topic lately with [vSphere environments in the Ransomware landscape](https://www.vxav.fr/2021-09-29-vsphere-environments-in-the-ransomware-landscape/) and [How NAKIVO Backup & Replication can help you with Ransomware](https://www.vxav.fr/2021-11-15-how-nakivo-backup-replication-can-help-you-with-ransomware/).

+While the crux of a ransomware attack is to encrypt the victim's data, attackers are also targeting backup solutions since this is essentially the only way to recover from a Ransomware attack and avoid paying the ransom.

 ### Additional improvements in Nakivo Backup & Replication v10.5